Types of Health Insurance policies

 Ideally you will have no pre-existing conditions and in this case you will be accepted with no exclusions or conditions.

 All policies come with 24 hr worldwide emergency cover in relation to medical emergencies, ambulances and home visits by doctors.
-Even co-payment and national coverage offers this when abroad, up to a monetary limit and providing you are not out of Spain for a limited time, which is usually just over two months.
+Even co-payment and national coverage offers this when abroad, up to a monetary limit and providing you are not out of Spain for more than three months.

 Repatriation to Spain